LAMIYA16/sign-language-detector/README.md

 - The camera captures hand gestures within a fixed rectangle.

-- The gesture is preprocessed and passed to the CNN model.
+- The gesture is preprocessed and passed to the model.

 - The predicted ASL alphabet is displayed on-screen in real-time.